Irrelon/irrelon-path/README.md

 Fields are considered "different" if they do not contain equal values.
-The equality check is either strict or non-strict based on the `strict` argument.
+The equality check is either strict or non-strict based on the `options.strict` argument.

-> It is important to understand that this function detects differences between field values, not differences between object structures.
-For instance if a field in obj1 contains `undefined` and obj2 does not contain that field at all, it's value in obj2 will also be `undefined` so there would be no difference detected.
+> It is important to understand that this function detects differences
+> between field values, not differences between object structures.
+For
+> instance if a field in obj1 contains `undefined` and obj2 does not contain
+> that field at all, it's value in obj2 will also technically be equal to
+> `undefined` so there would be no difference detected.

 ```js
 const {diff} = require("@irrelon/path");